-Name of organisation: Blind Veterans UK (registered charity no. 216227)
+Name and type of organisation: Blind Veterans UK (registered charity no. 216227)

 Fundraising method and theme: Addressed Mail

 Code themes examined: Supporter data, fundraising communications and complaint handling

 In June 2019, the complainant contacted Blind Veterans UK (the charity) to ask it to stop contacting their relative.
 This followed a previous request in December 2017 to end contact, as the individual concerned was showing signs of memory loss.
 The charity agreed to this request, but it contacted the individual again in August 2019.

 The complainant, who had Power of Attorney for their relative’s finances, contacted the charity in June 2019 after finding further correspondence had been sent to their relative following their initial request to stop contact.

 The charity acknowledged the request had not been completed in December 2017, due to an ‘oversight’ by a member of its staff.
 It apologised for the error and confirmed that their relative’s information had now been removed from its mailing list.
 The charity advised that one final letter may be received in the next six to eight weeks, as there may be mailings already with its printers.